LonamiWebs/Telethon/readthedocs/misc/v2-migration-guide.rst

 with old code beyond the usual raw API changes in order to clean up a lot of the technical debt that has grown on the project.

 This document documents all the things you should be aware of when migrating from Telethon version 1.x to 2.0 onwards.
+It is sorted roughly from the "likely most impactful changes" to "there's a good chance you were not relying on this to begin with".

 **Please read this document in full before upgrading your code to Telethon 2.0.**